-If you do put it in your final divorce decree, you have not divided up the property and still own it with your spouse.
+If you put it in your final divorce decree, you have not divided up the property and still own it with your spouse.
 This can be problematic and expensive to fix after a divorce.

 Can we get divorced when we have a bankruptcy pending?

-As previously discussed elsewhere in this article, a Texas divorce must take care of 1) the divorce 2) property debts and 3) children’s issues all at the same time.
+As previously discussed elsewhere in this article, a Texas divorce must take care of 1) the divorce, 2) property debts, and 3) children's issues all at the same time.

-This means that if there is a bankruptcy pending, this can complicate the divorce.
+If there is a bankruptcy pending, this can complicate the divorce.

 One of the most powerful benefits of filing for bankruptcy is the automatic stay.
 The automatic stay is like pressing a button that stops creditors dead in their tracks.